 The Nizamat Adalat was inclined to agree with the Third Judge but felt that his suggestion should first be circulated to and approved by its Islamic law officers.
 They suggested use of a form of permanent tattooing, called godna, which women commonly used for decoration.
 A month later, the judges of the Nizamat Adalat obtained a representation from the law officers that the proposed punishment was not forbidden under Islamic law.
 The law officers pointed out that discretionary punishments for perjury already included blackening an offender's face and public exposure upon an ass.
 New discretionary punishments, such as the tattooing proposed by the Third Judge, were permissible by analogy.
 Moreover, they interpreted the Qur'an's prohibition on wusheer (tattooing) as designed to stop women from ornamenting themselves.
 As to the question of what text to tattoo on the face of the unfortunate perjurer, the law officers recommended der gowahe duroogh go asteen ("this person is a perjured witness"), which they assured the Nizamat Adalat could be read in both verse and prose.
-See the suggestion of the state of the verse and prose.
+See the suggestion of the suggestion of the prose.

 Satisfied by this, the Nizamat Adalat submitted a draft regulation allowing a judge to impose a "mark of ignominy" in addition to the usual punishment of exposure.
-53 Adopted as Regulation XVII of 1797, it noted "the prevalence of perjury" in the courts.
+Adopted as Regulation XVII of 1797, it noted "the prevalence of perjury" in the courts.
 Under it, judges who determined that the prisoner would not be sufficiently punished by the "usual mode of public exposure" could direct "the words 'derogh go,' or such other words as, in the most current local language, may concisely express the nature of the crime, to be marked on the forehead of the prisoner, by the process commonly denominated 'godena.'"
 The regulation warned judges that it should be used with "utmost deliberation and caution" to ensure that only offenders truly deserving of the lifelong stigma of tattooing be thus punished.
-55 Finally, in passing, it defined the crime of perjury, declaring it to be "the wilful delivery of false evidence on oath, or under solemn obligation esteemed equivalent to an oath, in some judicial proceeding; and in a matter material to the issue thereof.
-756 liar contribution to punishments of infamy."57 British authorities had previously used godna to reduce the danger of escapes by convicts sentenced to life terms.
+Finally, in passing, it defined the crime of perjury, declaring it to be "the wilful delivery of false evidence on oath, or under solemn obligation esteemed equivalent to an oath, in some judicial proceeding; and in a matter material to the issue thereof."

+The use of godna as punishment was innovative on a number of levels.
+As Radhika Singha points out, it "was probably the Company's peculiar contribution to punishments of infamy."
+British authorities had previously used godna to reduce the danger of escapes by convicts sentenced to life terms.
 By extending it to perjury, the Company administrators responded to specifically colonial anxieties by attempting to make the lie visible.
 They attempted a (literally) Kafkaesque unification of the criminal and the identity of the crime, immediately and indelibly comprehensible to all who might encounter the convicted offender.
-This emphasis on visibility was both an attempt to create public infamy and a practical tool for colonial magistrates who could prohibit convicted perjurers from any subsequent testimony in court.58
+This emphasis on visibility was both an attempt to create public infamy and a practical tool for colonial magistrates who could prohibit convicted perjurers from any subsequent testimony in court.